 The Caledon Concert Band Association is governed by a Board of Directors who are elected each year at the Annual General Meeting, to guide the association's programs for a one-year term.
 Board members are also required to act as Executive Officers and take on a number of roles, supported and assisted by many volunteers from within the organization's membership.

 The projects and operations of the association are managed by the Operating Committee Chairs:

 Personnel and Membership

 The Caledon Concert Band Association welcomes new members to join us at any rehearsal, year round.
-We practice at The Caledon East Community Complex every Wednesday night from 7:00 to 9:30 pm with a short break mid-rehearsal to recharge and socialize.
-Please arrive a few minutes beforehand and our band members will make you feel welcome and help you fit right in.
+We practice at Caledon Hills Fellowship Baptist Church very Wednesday night from 7:00 to 9:00 pm.
 Adult and youth members of all levels of experience are invited to attend our practice.
 Novice players are mentored by more seasoned muscians and together we create an experience that is exciting and rewarding for all.
 As a truly inter-generational ensemble with an eclectic repertoire, the Caledon Band performs music that is fun, challenging, intriguing, powerful and moving.